ultimaterobotics/uecg_windows/README.md

 4. Now, download zip with uECG windows app from this github (this one https://github.com/ultimaterobotics/uecg_windows/raw/main/uecg_win10.zip)

-5. To launch app, click on green **uecg_app exe file**.
+5. To launch app, click on green **uecg_app.exe** file.
 Black terminal will open and show that it sees the COM port, etc. It means it sees the USB base.
+Do not close the terminal while you use uECG, it is running the app.
+Also, at this point it may show a window asking about Firewall, just allow it.

 6. After that, in your browser, open this address http://127.0.0.1:8080 - you should see black/green uecg app.

 7. Now, you need to turn on the uECG device.
 After it blinks with pink LED, press button on uECG **two times quickly**.
 It should blink with green and you will see signal in Windows app!
 Also, the USB base will slowly pulse with red LED when uECG is in correct mode.

+8. To close the app, close the black terminal.